Singapore Airlines signals budget determination with Tiger takeover

 | SINGAPORE

-SINGAPORE Singapore Airlines Ltd (SIA) (SIAL.SI) is injecting cash into money-losing Tiger Airways Ltd TAHL.SI, signalling its resolve to persevere in the low-cost segment even after the budget affiliate bowed out of three regional markets.
+SINGAPORE Singapore Airlines Ltd (SIA) is injecting cash into money-losing Tiger Airways Ltd, signalling its resolve to persevere in the low-cost segment even after the budget affiliate bowed out of three regional markets.

 The flag carrier plans to have Tiger cooperate more closely with its similarly loss-making medium- and long-haul budget airline Scoot, people familiar with the company's strategy said.
 The aim is for a resource-sharing relationship akin to that SIA has with premium regional subsidiary SilkAir, they said.